The following steps will help you keep your Instagram account safe.

 Two-Factor Authentication is an important part of your account’s defense against hackers.
 It requires the user to have access to a certain app or phone number every time they log in.
 While it can be inconvenient, it’s also a relatively strong security feature for keeping your accounts and data safe.

 Be advised: If you are going to use an app instead of your phone number as the 2FA option, then you must ensure you keep backup codes or that you use Authy, the authenticator app, with a cloud backup.
-If you lose your phone without a backup of your 2FA-codes to log in, you’ll lose access to your account.
+You’ll lose access to your account if you lose your phone without a backup of your 2FA codes.

 Use a Strong and Unique Password

 While 2FA provides a decent layer of protection, you should not neglect your password.
 Reusing an old password, or creating a new weak password, is a terrible idea.
 Passwords you’ve used on old, inactive accounts could become compromised and lead to your current accounts being hacked.
 Using a weak password makes it more likely for scammers to guess or steal it.

 To make a strong password, you should be sure to use a password generator.
 Some security companies, such as Norton, offer these generators free to the public.
 If you’re worried about remembering a bunch of new passwords, you can use a password manager.
 Google Chrome and Mozilla Firefox both offer free password managers, while paid services offered by Norton and DashLane can be installed on various mobile devices.